kyleerhabor/kyleerhabor/README.md

 My favorite programming languages are Python & Rust.
 I'm currently devoting my time to diving deeper into Rust and looking for the next big "thing". :)

-## Projects

-Currently, I'm working on two open projects: [Anime Catalog][anime-catalog] and [Amincio][amincio].
-Both projects share a similar purpose (managing an anime list), but are diverse in many ways.
-You can compare both of them to a box.
-While Anime Catalog is a flashy box with not much in it, Amincio is a boring old box with a lot in it.

 ## Social Media

-In case you haven't noticed, I like anime... a lot.
 Check out my [AniList profile][anilist-profile].
 You may also be interested in my [Steam profile][steam-profile], but I don't use Steam all that much.

 <!-- ![](https://img.shields.io/badge/?-?-??style=flat&logo=?&logoColor=white) -->
 ## Technologies